nas4152/air-quality-exploratory-analysis/README.md

 US.
 While the medians remained low, the upper quantiles increased dramatically, particularly between 2005 and 2008.
 This shows an increase in extreme high values.

+##Plot 5

+Plot 5 examines the change in Emissions from motor vehicle sources over time in Baltimore.
+There is a slight negative trend, as well as a significant decrease in outlier values between 1999 and 2002.